hypernumbers/hypernumbers-api-manual/contents/administrative-actions.rst

 The convention that system URL's are demoted by a leading underscore (``_``) is carried through into system functions that generate input on pages they are not on.

-By default a form on a page places the information it captures on a subpage called ``_replies`` and the telephony and email functions capture information on a subpage called ``_contacts``.
+By default a form on a page places the information it captures on a sub-page called ``_replies`` and the telephony and email functions capture information on a sub-page called ``_contacts``.

 For example a `form`_ on page: